wexner/Influence_Exosphere_on_Mercurys_Magnetosphere/README.md

 # Influence_Exosphere_on_Mercurys_Magnetosphere
-2D-silo data used in the paper.
+The .tar files are filled with 2D-silo data used for the plots in the paper.
+The un-unpacked files can be read with VisIt, ParaView and 3Dview.